manas3858/Home-Credit-Default-Risk/README.md

 The other major objective is to apply my learnings through a project, creating a central repository for the implementation of of all major classification algorithms namely: Logistic Regression, Random Forest Classifier, XGBoost CLassifier, LightGBM Classifier, H20.ai AutoML classification.

-To handle data imbalance, I tried SMOTE resampling and the inbuilt features of DT algorithms ('class = balanced' in RF and scale_pos_weight for boosting trees).
+To handle data imbalance, I SMOTE resampling and the inbuilt features of DT algorithms ('class = balanced' in RF and scale_pos_weight for boosting trees) are tried.

 Data Source - https://www.kaggle.com/c/home-credit-default-risk/data